Location: UK Remote, with occasional travel to Cambridge

 About Us

-The Raspberry Pi Foundation is a UK-based educational charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies.
-You can read more about us on our careers page.
+The Raspberry Pi Foundation is an independent charity with a global mission to enable all young people to realise their full potential through the power of computing and digital technologies.

-We are at the forefront of the global movement to help young people learn about computing and digital making.
-You can read more about our mission, values, and goals in our Annual Review 2023 and our Strategy 2022-2025.
+We are at the forefront of the global educational movement to expand access to computer science education and AI literacy.
+You can learn more about our work in our latest Annual Report.

 Benefits

-In addition to competitive salaries, we offer a range of benefits for all of our colleagues, including:
+In addition to competitive salaries, we offer a wide range of benefits for all of our colleagues.

-Timetable for applications
+Timetable for Applications

-Phone screen: Week commencing 19th of May through to 6th of June 2025
+Phone screen: Week commencing 3rd Nov 2025

-First-round interview: Week commencing Monday 9th of June 2025
+First interview: Week commencing 10th Nov 2025

-Second-round interview: Week commencing Monday 16th of June 2025
+Second interview: Week commencing 17th Nov 2025

 We are committed to safeguarding and promoting the welfare of children and young people, and we expect all staff and volunteers to share this commitment.
-If successful in the selection process, you will be required to undergo a background check to confirm that you are a suitable person to work with children.
+Everyone appointed to a role at the Foundation will be required to undergo a background check to confirm that you are a suitable person to work with children.
 Further background checks will be made at regular intervals thereafter.